 My day started at Flour.
 Joanne Chang, her baking, and her cookbooks are well known in Boston.
 This particular location is extremely busy… starting at 8am.
 If you come after this time you better hone up your crowd navigation skills and plan to wait for a good 20-minutes for a coffee.
 It’s worth it.
 Their gf and vegan options are phenomenal (and the offerings vary throughout the day).

 Tip: I arrived at 7:45 and there was no one; 15-minutes later and it was standing room only.

 The new project is a gentle project.
-There’s no difficult, harsh, soul crushing conversations that need to happen.
+There are no difficult, harsh, soul-crushing conversations that need to happen.
 There’s no extreme, magic, big brain consulting juju required.
 Only some gentle coaching and guidance for people who seem to be willing to listen and evolve.